loopbackio/loopback.io/pages/en/lb2/Registering-users.md

 This example creates a[remote hook](/doc/{{page.lang}}/lb2/Remote-hooks.html) on the User model executed after the `create()` method is called.

-{% include important.html content="You must setup a `User` model as well as a `Mail` datasource before using the example below." %}
+{% include important.html content="You must setup a `User` model as well as a `Mail` datasource before using the example below.
+" %}

 **/common/models/user.js**